-Objective and Fact-based Language

-The case worker noticed a strong smell of feces upon walking into the home around 3:45pm and visually observed soiled diapers with urine and feces left on the floor by the green couch where the 10-month-old infant, Yaz, was sitting in a soiled diaper and crying.
+Objective and Fact-based Language Subjective and Opinion-based Language The case worker noticed a strong smell of feces upon walking into the The house was a mess, the birthfather was passed out, and home around 3:45pm and visually observed soiled diapers with urine the baby was obviously neglected. and feces left on the floor by the green couch where the 10-month-old infant, Yaz, was sitting in a soiled diaper and crying.
 The infant's fingers, hands, face, and knees were covered in dried feces.
 The infant's birthfather, Justin, was lying on the green couch with a blue prescription pill bottle in his left hand.
 The lid to the pill bottle was observed on the father's stomach as well as two oblong white pills on his chest.
 The father did not respond when the case worker verbally tried to wake him up.
 The case worker called emergency services for the birthfather due to the empty pill bottle and his unresponsiveness.
 The case worker picked up the crying infant and noticed how her skin felt cold to the touch.
 The case worker found clothes for the infant and could not find a clean diaper to change the infant.